Stay

 You are here: Explore > Nature & Wildlife > Bluebells

-From The Dean Heritage Centre you can discover a magical walk through beautiful woodlands.
-From Soudley drive a little further north to Bradley Hill past Blackpool Bridge.
-Take time to admire the carpet of blue under the coppice of trees as you reach the old Roman road.
-Continue on to Wenchford and you’ll be rewarded with a lagoon of bluebells.
+This whole section of forest is swathed in bluebells come spring.
+You will find displays all around Soudley Ponds including from The Dean Heritage Centre where you can discover a magical walk through beautiful woodlands.
+Towards the south, between the ponds and Wenchford, is an area known as Bradley Hill.
+Take time to admire the carpet of blue under the coppice of old oak and beech trees as you reach the old Roman Road (sometimes known as the 'Golden Mile') between Soudley and Blackpool Bridge and you’ll be rewarded with a lagoon of bluebells.

 In the heart of the Forest of Dean, Beechenhurst makes the perfect base for exploring.
 Surrounded by unspoilt woodland, and the start of the famous Sculpture Trail, Beechenhurst is just the spot to set up a picnic and enjoy the blankets of blue all about you.